amaillo/MH-Pointers-Tool/README.md

 # MH Pointers Tool

-This tool can manage files with Shift-JIS and UTF8 encodings, then organize the file strings in a simple GUI where they can be edited.
-The edit can takes in count the pointers of these (if it position is given by the user), so if a string is edited the pointers will change too, maintaining the logic of where is the string in the file and making possible to get more free space to translate.
+This tool can manage the strings of any file that meets [certain paramethers](#compatible-estructure), organizing them in a simple GUI where they can be edited/translated, or exported to a csv file.
+When a string is edited, it can take into account its pointers (if the position/address of those are given by the user), so if a string is edited the pointers will change too, maintaining the logic of where the string is in the file and making possible to get more free space to translate or change strings.
+You can still use the tool without providing any pointers but the max size of a string will not be altered, in other words, if you overwrite a string with a bigger one the new string will be cut to maintain the size of the original string.

+Supports Shift-JIS and UTF8 encodings, Little Endian and Big Endian.

-It also has a lot of other functions, check below to know more!
+It also has a lot of other [features](#features), check below to know more!

+## Tested games

-This tool was used to translate MHG for the PS2 from Japanese to English, so any game that has files with a similar strings and pointers structure must be also editable with it.
+This tool was used to translate **Monster Hunter G** for the Playstation 2 from Japanese to English and to extract strings from the files of several other **Monster Hunter** games.

-It has been also tested with MHP, MHG Wii and MHTri Europe version (The Japanese one has a weird encription, so I was not able to tested with it) and MHP3rd HD with excellents results.
+It has been also tested with **Monster Hunter Portable**, **Monster Hunter 2 (Dos)**, **Monster Hunter G Wii**, **Monster Hunter Tri (E)** (The Japanese release has a weird encryption, so I was not able to test it there) and both **Monster Hunter Portable 3rd** **non**-**HD** and **HD** versions with excellents results.

+The strings of any game that has files with a similar structure must be also editable with this tool.

+I want to add that some of the before-mentioned games (the PS2 ones) were made using [CodeWarrior](https://en.wikipedia.org/wiki/CodeWarrior), these files have as header MWo3 (Metrowerks overlay 3?).

-If you make some sucessfully tests with any other game, please let me know to add it to this list ^-^O.
+If you do some successful testing with any other games, please let me know to add it to this list ^-^O.

 ## Compatible estructure

-- The strings must be together but separated one from each other by at least one null value (00).
+- The strings must be together but separated from each other by at least one null value (00).

 Example:
 82 50 00 82 51 00 82 52 00

-These hex values are "1 2 3" in full-width.
+These hex values are "１　２　３".

 - The pointers must be 4 bytes each.
 Can be both Big Endian (BE) or Little Endian (LE).
+Theoretically, they can be bigger, but bigger ones have not been tested yet since I don't have something to test them in the first place.

 Examples:
 F0 F3 2C 00 10 F4 2C 00 30 F4 2C 00 //LE